 Hello and Welcome from Austin Texas, Chef Pennington here.
 Today is Butter-n-Thyme’s first Instant Pot recipe post and we are making Texas style brisket using the “pressure cooker” setting on our Instant Pot DUO60 6-Quart 7-in-1.

-I’ll start off saying my first few attempts didn’t go as hoped.
-And I couldn’t be happier that it happened that way.
+I’ll start off by saying my first few attempts didn’t go as hoped.
+And now I couldn’t be happier that it happened that way.
 My favorite chef in culinary school would say to us,

 “You didn’t come to culinary school to be perfect, you came here to learn and make mistakes and grow from them”, Chef Taylon…